atelier-ritz/CoilSystemPython/readme.md

 #### Screen Recording

-SimpleScreenRecorder doesn't work property in Ubuntu 17 because it rolles back to GNOME (it used Unity in previous versions).
+SimpleScreenRecorder doesn't work property in Ubuntu 17 because it rolls back to GNOME (it used Unity in previous versions).

-As a substitue, you can use green-recorder https://github.com/foss-project/green-recorder
+As a substitute, you can use green-recorder https://github.com/foss-project/green-recorder

 You might have some trouble dealing with the .webm format of the video though. :P